Postgraduate student grants

 What type of postgraduate grants can I get?

-You can qualify for assistance under the Student Grant Scheme in one of the following 3 ways:
+In the 2025-2026 academic year, you can qualify for assistance under the Student Grant Scheme in one of the following 3 ways:

-1. A postgraduate fee contribution of up to €4,000 and a maintenance grant.
+1. A postgraduate fee contribution of up to €4,000 (previously €5,000 for the 2024-2025 academic year) and a maintenance grant.

 2. A postgraduate fee grant of up to €6,270 and a maintenance grant, if you qualify for the special rate of grant (see ‘Special rate of grant’ below).

-3. A postgraduate fee contribution only of up to €4,000.
+3. A postgraduate fee contribution only of up to €4,000 (previously €5,000 for the 2024-2025 academic year).

 Financial assistance is available under the Student Grant Scheme towards the cost of tuition fees for approved postgraduate courses in Ireland and Northern Ireland.